 Custom Audio Drivers

 Audio devices that are not UAA-compatible require vendor-supplied custom drivers.
 In addition, a UAA-compatible audio adapter can incorporate proprietary features that are not supported by the UAA class drivers; these features are accessible to applications only if the vendor provides a custom audio driver.
 Only the standard UAA features are accessible through the system-supplied UAA drivers.
-For information about UAA-supported features, see the white paper titled Universal Audio Architecture on the audio technology page on the WHDC website.
+For information about UAA-supported features, see the Universal Audio Architecture white paper.

 Two options are available to hardware vendors for writing custom audio drivers: developing a custom audio-adapter driver for use with the PortCls system driver (Portcls.sys), or developing a custom minidriver for use with the AVStream class system driver (Ks.sys).